sedol1339/files/papers.md

     - The existing multi-lingual speech-text datasets have several problems: 1) the Tundra dataset uses only one audiobook per language, 2) The M-AILABS uses multiple speakers in each language, which make it unideal for the single speaker TTS task (namely, generating speech from text in the voice of a single speaker) where more data from a single speaker tends to help model performance.
     - We propose CSS10, a collection of single speaker (one speaker per language) speech datasets for ten languages, composed of short audio clips from LibriVox audiobooks.

+Pascual, S., Ravanelli, M., Serrà, J., Bonafonte, A., & Bengio, Y. (2019).
+Learning Problem-agnostic Speech Representations from Multiple Self-supervised Tasks. arXiv, 1904.03416.
+Retrieved from https://arxiv.org/abs/1904.03416v1

+    - We propose problem-agnostic speech encoder (PASE) for self-supervised speech models, where a single feature encoder is followed by multiple workers that solve different self-supervised tasks, defined as regression or binary classification (fig. 1).
+The intuition is that each self-supervised task may bring a different view or soft constraint on the learned representation.
+    - We employ simple worker structure to encourage the encoder, and not the workers, to discover high-level features.

 Schneider, S., Baevski, A., Collobert, R., & Auli, M. (2019). wav2vec: Unsupervised Pre-training for Speech Recognition. arXiv, 1904.05862.
 Retrieved from https://arxiv.org/abs/1904.05862v4

     - We propose wav2vec model that was trained on large amounts of unlabeled audio